 A quality rail should also have millimetre markings on it so that you can set your saddle position and use that as the starting point should you have to reset it.

-We felt weight was the least important factor in choosing a saddle.
+We feel weight is the least important factor in choosing a saddle.
 Sure, it’s great to have a light saddle, but light doesn’t necessarily equate to comfort.

 We’re finding more and more brands labeling certain saddle models as unisex.
 We find this difficult to get our heads around because for the past couple of decades there have been very clear saddle design differences between men and women’s saddles.
 We’ve been shown, quite convincingly, by most saddle brands, that women have wider pelvic structures than men and therefore need a saddle that has broader sit-bone support in the design.
 This means a wider saddle.